kytulendu/libwordthai/doc/code_TIS-620.md

 ### TIS-620 CU (TIS-620 Computer Union)

-TIS-620-CU differs by adding box-drawing characters.
+TIS-620 CU differs by adding box-drawing characters.
 It did not have `yamakkan (อ๎)` in EEh position.

 |    | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | A | B | C | D | E | F |
 |:--:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|